Choosing a Location

 These are the upgrades I recommend people do if they are able to:

-Here are some of the other modifications that you should ask the builder:
+Here are some of the other builder modifications that you should ask the builder:

 DIY Home Projects

 There will be upgrades that the builder will offer which you can probably DIY later.
 With some planning, you may have the builder do some work to enable better integration of your DIY.
-Although this website has is focused on DIY tips and tricks, here are some options which I found are much cheaper (or better) to do yourself after you move in, compared to the upgrade options provided by the builder:
+Although this website has is focused on DIY Home Improvements, here are some options which I found are much cheaper (or better) to do yourself after you move in, compared to the upgrade options provided by the builder:

 Smart Home Technology